Eljah/UquReader/docs/verification/2025-10-05/README.md

    the device never progresses past the `offline` state because the software CPU backend lacks the AVX/F16C instructions required by Android 9.
-2. **`adb install` against the offline device** – Attempting to sideload the freshly built `android-app/target/uqureader-1.1.0.apk` fails with `cmd: Can't find service: package`, confirming that the system server never started.
+2. **`adb install` against the offline device** – Attempting to sideload the freshly built APK with `./tools/codex-install-apk.sh` (or the raw `adb install` command it wraps) fails with `cmd: Can't find service: package`, confirming that the system server never started.
 3. **ARM64 system image fallback** – Installing
    `system-images;android-28;default;arm64-v8a` succeeds, but launching an AVD based on it immediately aborts with `PANIC: Avd's CPU Architecture 'arm64' is